- 1 Amending 1040 Tax Return for Overseas Income & Accounts

 Not all of the different categories of income are taxed the same.
 For example, some income is taxed at the filer’s progressive tax rate whereas other income is taxed at a reduced rate such as Long-Term Capital Gains (LTCG) and Qualified Dividends.
 Based on a particular tax treaty, there can be a further reduction of certain taxes.

 Were Foreign Taxes Paid Overseas?

-When the Taxpayer has to amend their US tax return, and especially when it involves foreign money — it is important to determine whether or not the Taxpayer also has to report or disclose foreign accounts, assets or investments which were not previously reported on prior returns.
+When the Taxpayer has to amend their US tax return, and especially when it involves foreign money, it is important to determine whether or not the Taxpayer also has to report or disclose foreign accounts, assets, or investments that were not previously reported on prior returns.
 If so, the Taxpayer should consider one of the offshore amnesty programs and avoid the quiet disclosure route.

 Options for Amending Form 1040

 The extent necessary for amending the returns will (typically) hedge on what must be reported in the 1040x.

 When there are no offshore assets or accounts to consider, then there are no international reporting penalties to avoid — and the primary issue will be an under-reporting penalty, which the Taxpayer may be able to get the penalty abated.

 When Taxpayer has unreported assets, but no unreported income, then the key goal is for the Taxpayer to avoid offshore penalties by convincing the Internal Revenue Service that since there was no unreported income, it was merely an administrative issue and should not be subject to penalty.
 But, with the recent modification of the delinquency procedures in November 2020, this has become more difficult than in years past.